raspberrypilearning/python_scrolling/en/step_5.md

 ---
 def draw_obstacles():

-  global level # use the global level
+  global level #Use the global level

   if frame_count % height == height - 1 and level < 5:
     level += 1
-    print('You reached level', level)
+    print('You have reached level', level)
 --- /code ---

 --- /task ---